STMicroelectronics/meta-st-x-linux-aws/README.md

 It contains recipes for Amazon Web Services® IoT Greengrass<sup>TM</sup> v2, OP-TEE, TPM and application example.

 ## Compatibility
-The X-LINUX-AWS OpenSTLinux Expansion Package v5.0.0 is compatible with the Yocto Project™ build system Mickledore.
+The X-LINUX-AWS OpenSTLinux Expansion Package v5.1.0 is compatible with the Yocto Project™ build system Mickledore.
-It is validated over the OpenSTLinux Distribution v5.0 on STM32MP135F-DK.
+It is validated over the OpenSTLinux Distribution v5.1 on STM32MP135F-DK and STM32MP257F-EV1.

 ## Versioning
-Since its release v5.0.0, the major versioning of the X-LINUX-AWS OpenSTLinux Expansion Package is aligned on the major versioning of the OpenSTLinux Distribution.
+Since its release v5.1.0, the major and minor versioning of the X-LINUX-AWS OpenSTLinux Expansion Package are aligned on the major and minor versioning of the OpenSTLinux Distribution.
 This prevents painful backward compatibility attempts and makes dependencies straightforward.
 The X-LINUX-AWS generic versioning v**x**.**y**.**z** is built as follows:
 * **x**: major version matching the OpenSTLinux Distribution major version.
 Each new major version is incompatible with previous OpenSTLinux Distribution versions.
-* **y**: minor version, which is changed when new functionalities are added to the X-LINUX-AWS OpenSTLinux Expansion Package in a backward compatible manner.
+* **y**: minor version matching the OpenSTLinux Distribution minor version.
+Each new minor version might be incompatible with previous OpenSTLinux Distribution versions.
 * **z**: patch version to introduce bug fixes.
 A patch version is implemented in a backward compatible manner.

 ## Further information on X-LINUX-AWS Expansion Package